 Online Privacy

 Online privacy does not exist.
-Conversations, images, health information, finances, and other posted information, are all part of the online illusion of digital privacy.
-Massive social media and financial database breaches are seldom reported anymore.
+Conversations, images, health information, financial information, and other posted content are all part of the online illusion of digital privacy.
+Massive breaches of social media and financial databases are seldom reported anymore.

 A grim slice of reality, nothing online is entirely private.
-Governments and big tech charged with our digital protection may have different priorities than consumer privacy.
+Governments and big tech, charged with our digital protection, may have different priorities than consumer privacy does.

-Fatigued consumers are feeling a sense of ineffectiveness when they try to protect their privacy.
-Pew Research says; only 12 percent of Americans and 9 percent of social media users feel their information is safe with the government and tech companies.
+Fatigued consumers feel ineffective when they try to protect their privacy.
+Pew Research says that only 12 percent of Americans and 9 percent of social media users feel their information is safe with the government and tech companies.

 Evidence